Table of Contents

 The Holy Spirit – The Third Person of the Godhead

-When we study the ministry of the Holy Spirit, we can see that He is a separate, intelligent individual being and not just a force:
+When we study the ministry of the Holy Spirit, we can see that He has all the credentials of a separate and distinct, intelligent, individual Being and not just a force.

 10-Jesus told us to baptize in the name of the Father, Son and Holy Ghost (Matthew 28:19, 20), thus indicating that the Holy Spirit is the third person of the Godhead and placed in full equality with the Father and the Son.